MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M04_Lab03_Configure_Sales.md

 ### Task 3: Set up and assign a salesperson

+1. At the top of the page, click the search icon in the black bar on the right.
+Then type **Sales People/Purchasers** and click the **Sales People/Purchasers** link.

-1. On the **Sales People/Purchasers** list page, select sales person Annette Hill.
+2. On the **Sales People/Purchasers** list page, select sales person Annette Hill.

 2. Select **Salesperson** and then select **Dimensions-single**.